MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/data-retention-azure.md

 Whiteboard stores content securely in Azure.
 Data might be stored in different locations, depending on the country.
 To check where data for your tenant is stored, see [Where your Microsoft 365 customer data is stored](https://docs.microsoft.com/microsoft-365/enterprise/o365-data-locations).

-Migrating previously created content and supporting additional regional datacenters is on the roadmap.
+Migrating previously created content and supporting other regional datacenters is on the roadmap.